MaxMad-J0SIE/TaskManager/ReadMe.md

 Project Name: Task manager

 Task manager project used to organize someone's work.
-Uses json to save tasks which are accessed by the User through a console UI with commands.
+Uses SQLite Database to save tasks which are accessed by the User through a console UI with commands.

 1. Tasks spec: id, title, description, dueDate(localDate), status(TODO, IN_PROGRESS, DONE), priority(LOW, MEDIUM, HIGH)
-2. Tasks saved in json/mySQL Lite (tasks.json / mySQL Lite)
+2. Tasks saved in mySQL Lite
 3. Validation & Custom Exceptions (no crashes - errors to logs)
 4. Clean layered architecture (different classes do different things):
     - 1st layer - Task object creation and handling (getting and setting) - Task.java